python-begginer1401/TalentLens-Pro-v1.7/README.md

 - [OpenCV](https://opencv.org/) for video processing
 - [Matplotlib](https://matplotlib.org/) for data visualization

+## Deplyed App
+- you can visit TalentLens Pro Live at (https://talentlens-pro-v17.streamlit.app/)

 ---

 Developed with ❤️ for the soccer community by the TalentLens team